jesus-salas-j/jesus-salas-j.github.io/index.md

 day to day, as good professionals we are, we try to write code that has no errors, we apply best practices, design patterns when they make sense, we implement new features doing pair programming, we add unit, integration and behaviour tests in our projects in order to guarantee the quality of our work...
 Nevertheless this high quality code can not being reflecting faithfully the idea for what it was created.
 If this is so it will not be considered a good solution since it will not be useful.
-A high quality software besides being very well crafted must reflect the business idea for what it was ordered.
+A high quality software besides being very well crafted must reflect the business idea for what it was ordered.<br/><br/>
 On the other hand implementing DDD is expensive.
 Implies expending lots of resources and efforts in building the projects where this approach is used.
 It has not being thought for developing all systems with this approach, but for developing those systems that are the business core, those systems that are expected to obtain more benefit, in the end those who are